Stade Jean-Bouin (Paris)

 The Stade Jean-Bouin ([stad ʒɑ̃ bwɛ̃]; lit.
 'Jean Bouin Stadium') is a multi-purpose stadium in the 16th arrondissement of Paris, France.
-The 19,904 capacity facility is located across the street from the much larger Parc des Princes, and is used mostly for rugby union and association football matches.
-It is the home stadium of Stade Français and FC Versailles.
+The 20,000 capacity facility serves as the home stadium for rugby union team Stade Français and the Ligue 1 association football club Paris FC.
+The stadium is located across the street from the Parc des Princes.